ESSA Tribal Consultation

 On-Line Course

-| Guide includes information and resources that can assist in supporting the completion of Tribal Consultation for Tribal Education Departments and School Districts to prioritize the needs of Indigenous youth.
+| This guide includes information and resources that can assist in supporting the completion of Tribal Consultation for Tribal Education Departments and School Districts to prioritize the needs of Indigenous youth.

-Self-paced modules on the Foundations of ESSA Tribal Consultation including toolkits and other resources.
+Self-paced modules on the Foundations of ESSA Tribal Consultation, including toolkits and other resources.
 This course requires an ADE Connect account.
 The registration flyer contains a link to reach the registration page.
 Select "Already have an Account" to log into the course, or select "Register" if you need an ADE Connect account. |

 |

-Tribal Consultation Infographic | Quick overview of Tribal Consultation requirements, process and suggested timeline. | View Here |
+| Tribal Consultation Infographic | Quick overview of Tribal Consultation requirements, process, and suggested timeline. | View Here |

-Contacts | TED List | List of Tribal Education Departments that assist with addressing multiple aspects of a child's education, including but not limited to, health and nutrition, safety and wellness, heritage language, cultural practices, and family engagement. | View Here |
+| Contacts: Tribal Consultation Representatives | List of Tribal Education Department representatives that assist with addressing multiple aspects of a child's education, including but not limited to health and nutrition, safety and wellness, heritage language, cultural practices, family engagement, and/or tribal consultation. | View Here |

-Affirmation of Tribal Consultation | Includes form and instructions for filling out the Affirmation of Consultation document. | View Here |
+| Affirmation of Tribal Consultation | The form with instructions for filling out the Affirmation of Consultation document. | View Here |

 Helpful Information